ferdy/.emacs.d/README.md

 $ git clone git://git.savannah.gnu.org/emacs.git
 ```

 I use Emacs on **LinuxBBQ**.
 This configuration requires some external packages, all of which are highlighted in the comments when necessary.
+The packages can be easily installed using ```apt-get```.

 The ```esetup``` script helps to create the right environment *before* starting Emacs with this configuration for the first time.
+The script only works with Debian-based systems.
 If it does not work as you expect, *fix it yourself*.

 I mainly use Emacs for **Lisp** (Clojure, Common Lisp, Scheme and Elisp) and **LaTeX**, so my setup is planned accordingly.